Training a newsroom on WordPress in two days: the curriculum that survives turnover

 The first is Canadian Press style.
 A news property in Canada runs on CP style for accuracy and consistency, and if your training teaches the buttons but not how the house style maps onto the system’s fields, you have trained people to publish quickly and wrongly.
 I build the style rules into the day-one post structure so the right way is the easy way.

 The second is provincial labour standards on paid training hours for unionized staff.
-Training time is working time, and in a unionized newsroom that has scheduling and pay consequences you cannot discover the week of.
-It is why the two-day shape matters beyond pedagogy — it has to fit inside a schedule that a collective agreement governs.
-I would rather build the curriculum around that constraint from the start than hand an ops lead a plan their union steward sends straight back.
+Training time is working time in a unionized newsroom, with scheduling and pay consequences you cannot discover the week of.
+I build the two-day shape around that constraint from the start, not after the fact.

 What I would refuse to do

 I will not deliver newsroom training where the trainee never publishes a real story under live deadline conditions on day one.
-I learned why on a Canada Day launch, watching a team try to learn a new system while still putting out the news every single day — practice with nothing riding on it does not survive contact with a real deadline, and a reporter who has only ever practiced in the calm is not trained for the work the job actually is.
+I learned why on a Canada Day launch, watching a team try to learn a new system while still putting out the news every single day.

 Pick the two days before you need them, not the week the old system is being switched off.